PyAr/tutorial/original/interpreter.rst

 status.
 If that doesn't work, you can exit the interpreter by typing the following command: ``quit()``.

-The interpreter's line-editing features usually aren't very sophisticated.
-On Unix, whoever installed the interpreter may have enabled support for the GNU readline library, which adds more elaborate interactive editing and history features.
+The interpreter's line-editing features include interactive editing, history substitution and code completion on systems that support readline.
 Perhaps the quickest check to see whether command line editing is supported is typing Control-P to the first Python prompt you get.
 If it beeps, you have command line editing; see Appendix :ref:`tut-interacting` for an introduction to the keys.
 If nothing appears to happen, or if ``^P`` is echoed, command line editing isn't available; you'll only be able to use backspace to remove characters from the current line.

 The interpreter operates somewhat like the Unix shell: when called with standard input connected to a tty device, it reads and executes commands interactively;